Great Valley Products

 Great Valley Products is a former third-party Amiga hardware supplier.
 The company was known for CPU accelerators and SCSI host adapters for the Amiga 500 and Amiga 2000 computer series.
 The company liquidated itself in July 1995.
-A new company GVP-M picked up rights to the Amiga products.
+A new company known as GVP-M picked up the rights to the Amiga products.

-Employee Shareholders
+Employee shareholders

 Great Valley Products was owned by its managing employees and their family members.